How do you clean a sauna? A wooden sauna bench with towels and a cleaning brush, ready for maintenance and relaxation.

 Remove All Loose Items

-Spend some quality time trying to scrub off badly-stained spots on the wooden interiors.
-If you have some really stubborn spots, you can lightly buff them away with a 150–180 grit sandpaper.
+Spend some quality time scrubbing badly stained spots on the wooden interiors.
+For particularly stubborn spots, lightly buff them with 150–180 grit sandpaper.

-Follow this with a slightly dampened sponge or just a towel to moisten and remove any remaining dust.
-Avoid using abrasive materials that will scratch the wood, and pay attention to stains to keep things looking brand new.
+Afterward, use a slightly damp sponge or towel to moisten the area and remove any remaining dust.
+Avoid abrasive materials that could scratch the wood, and focus on stains to keep the surfaces looking brand new.

 Vacuum Interior Surfaces